 We all know having a baby is an expensive business, but the best cheap baby monitors will help you sleep well without breaking the bank.
 You may only need a baby monitor for the first year of your child's life.
 However, the best baby monitors can be used well into their toddler years.
 A baby monitor allows you to check your child from a distance.
-Some even have features that can help you to speak to your child, play soothing music and even analysis their sleeping patterns.
+Some even have features that can help you to speak to your child, play soothing music and even analyse their sleeping patterns.

 However, the more advanced the baby monitor, the more expensive it is.
 Baby monitors can cost anything between £30-£400+.
 The great news is you don't have to spend hundreds to get a good baby monitor.
 If your sole purpose is to check on your child's well-being from the comfort of your own bed, there are plenty of cheaper options.